oceanprotocol/docs/discover/faq.md

 </details>

 <details>
-<summary>Considering that the Ocean Market is open source and there are no incentives for industry players to use it, what are the future plans for the project in terms of its economic direction?</summary>
+<summary>Considering that the Ocean Market is open source, what are the future plans for the project in terms of its economic direction?</summary>

 The Ocean Market has consistently served as a showcase for the practical application of Ocean technology.
 Moreover, it has the potential to set a precedent for the development of other marketplaces within the Ocean ecosystem.

-However, it's important to note that participants using the Ocean stack are subject to transaction fees, which vary depending on the chosen token, either 0.1% or 0.2%.
+However, it's important to note that participants using the Ocean stack are subject to transaction fees, which vary depending on the chosen token.
 These fees serve the dual purpose of furthering the development of Ocean technology and facilitating the buy-and-burning of the Ocean token.
 </details>